TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

  9. How many phenotypes are present for a study subject in the Kids First project?

- Return HPO codes, phenotype names and number of phenotype for each Kids First subject in the knowledge graph
+ Returns a table: HPO codes, phenotype names and number of phenotype for each Kids First subject in the knowledge graph

 ```graphql
 MATCH (kfCode:Code {SAB:'KF'})-[r0:CODE]-(kfCUI:Concept)-[r1:patient_has_phenotype]-(hpoCUI:Concept)-[:CODE]-(hpoCode:Code {SAB:'HPO'})-[r2:PT]-(hpoTerm:Term)